angelacorte/vmc-experiments/README.md

 As seen in the sequence below, the structure evolves from a single node to a more complex structure.
-Firstly, the structure tries to reach more resources, spawning new nodes in the direction of the resource layer and electing as leader the node with the most resources.
+Firstly, the structure tries to reach more resources, spawning new nodes based on local conditions, resulting in an expansion towards the center of the resource layer, and electing as leader the node with the most resources.
 Then,
-once reached its goal,
+once the root is stable,
-it starts to grow in the direction of the success layer.
+nodes will spawn children based on their local success, meaning that the nodes which sense more success from the environment have higher probability to spawn new children, resulting in an expansion towards the center of the success layer.
 Once the structure has reached the optimal configuration, the nodes start to stabilize, and the structure stops evolving.